softindex/datakernel/README.md

 ## Getting started

-You can start with ["Hello World!"](https://github.com/softindex/datakernel/tree/master/examples/getting-started) 5-minute guide, which shows how to create a simple “Hello World” application using Eventloop - one the core components of DataKernel framework.
+You can start with ["Hello World!"](https://github.com/softindex/datakernel/tree/master/examples/getting-started) 5-minute guide, which shows how to create a simple “Hello World” application using Eventloop - one of the core components of DataKernel framework.

 Also, check out [examples module](https://github.com/softindex/datakernel/tree/master/examples), which includes examples for most of the DataKernel components and use cases of their combinations.